-- Jogging – Cardio is a great way to get blood to circulate around your entire body, including your scalp which promotes hair growth, preventing hair loss.
-Also vigorous exercise like jogging can make you sweat, particularly your scalp which helps to flush out toxins that can cause hair loss.
+- Jogging – Cardio is a great way to get blood to circulate around your entire body.
+Increasing the circulation of blood flow around your scalp promotes hair growth, preventing hair loss.
+Also, vigorous exercise like jogging can make you sweat, assisting to flush out toxins in your scalp that can cause hair loss.

 - Neck Exercise – Stretching neck muscles by moving your head up and down and side to side can help to release tension and stress trapped in the neck and surrounding muscles which can obstruct the constant flow of blood to the scalp.

 - Breathing Exercise – Doing breathing exercises can prevent hair loss because it increases the amount of oxygen in circulation in your body which in turn improves the level of oxygen in blood.
 Oxygen is a vital component for hair formation because it is passed to the hair bulb via blood flow.